BYU-ODH/yvideo-client/README.md

 ## TypeScript Errors

 VSCode comes with TypeScript validation built-in.
-Since TypeScript is a superset of JavaScript, it also validates JavaScript.
+Since TypeScript is a super-set of JavaScript, it also validates JavaScript.
 Sometimes, this results in clashing when using a linter like ESLint, as we do in this project.
 In order to get VSCode to cooperate, you may have to disable a built in JS/TS validation tool.

 1. Type the following into the search bar in the extensions tab: